lukaszkorecki/mokujin/README.md

 (log/with-context [ctx & body])
 ```

-> **Note**
+> [!WARNING]
-> `log/error` doesn't support the context/MDC argument for 1- and 2-arity variants, again - that's because most of the time you want to use within `log/with-context` call.
+> `log/error` doesn't support the context/MDC argument for 1- and 2-arity variants, again - you're better off wrapping the form in `log/with-context` (see below) and using that as extra info
+> carried over with the exception - that's how I enrich exceptions tracked by Sentry's LogBack appender.
-> Additionally, figuring out the types of passed in arguments gets complicated as we'd have to distinguish between  context map, exception, message string and rest of the args
+> Additionally, figuring out the types of passed in arguments gets complicated as we'd have to distinguish between the context map, exception, message string and rest of the args
 > and that introduces overhead that we don't want.
+> This is the only area of Mokujin's user-facing API that *might* change.

 Mokujin preserves caller context, and ensures that the right information is injected into the log statement, under the `logger` field.